itnatepena/osticket-prereqs/README.md

    - During the setup, agree to the terms, choose a "Typical" installation, and select "Install" to proceed.
    - Launch the Configuration Wizard after installation.
    - Choose "Standard Configuration," ensure "Install As Windows Service" and "Launch the MySQL Server automatically" are checked.
-   - Set your credentials; the username can be "root," and the password can be "Password1" for this lab.
+   - Set your credentials; the username will be "root," and the password can be "Password1" for this lab.

 6. **Install osTicket**:
    - Download osTicket v1.15.8 from the installation files.